8 Best call recorder apps for Android, iPhone, & computers in 2023

 1. Record meetings

-Meeting minutes can be great for catching up with team updates when you’re on the go.
-But sometimes, you need the nitty-gritty details from the calls you miss.
+Meeting minutes can be great for catching up on team updates when you’re on the go.
+But sometimes, you need the nitty-gritty details about the business calls you miss.

-Other times, you may have a team or client meeting that you called in for but still need to review, so you don’t miss the details about what’s needed from you and when.
-With a call recorder app, you’ll avoid missing essential details — and you’ll never have to admit when you weren’t actually paying attention again.
+For example, you may have a team or client meeting where you can’t miss any details about what’s needed from you and when.
+With a call recorder app, you can avoid missing essential details without having to admit you zoned out on the conversation.

 2. Improve client communication

 Call recording is ideal for quality control.
-For teams that chat with clients on the phone every day, such as your customer service and sales teams, reviewing calls allows you to create better client experiences.
+For teams chatting with clients on the phone every day (such as customer service and sales teams), reviewing calls allows you to create better client experiences and delight contacts, both old and new.

-You’ll be able to identify how you can provide better support and improve your scripts.
-Plus, you’ll be able to provide more individualized guidance to team members, so they can improve their own performance.
+For example, you can use sales call recordings to identify how you can improve your scripts.
+You can also provide individualized guidance to team members so they can improve their performance.

 3. Train your team members

-On the flip side of using call recorder apps to spot quality issues, you can record calls to pick out your most high-quality ones, too.
-You can use these old recordings as examples when you’re training new team members or helping existing ones improve.
+On the flip side of using call recorder apps to spot quality issues, you can also record calls to pick out your highest-quality ones.
+You can use these recordings when training new team members or help existing teammates improve their skills.

 4. Review interviews